Welcome to PsyRes!

 Resources for the Psychology Department

-As of April of 2016, this site is replacing the Resources page of the main department website and the contents of the Psych Wiki.
-Click on one of the links at the top of the page to browse the available resources.
+Click on one of the topics along the top of the page to browse the available resources.

 If you can’t find the information that you are looking for amongst the topics listed above, please use the following specialized email addresses to get more information.